White close button

 Customer service plays an important role in overcoming pain points.

 Customer service software like Hiver can make the process of customer service follow-up really easy.
-With features like customer satisfaction (CSAT) surveys, email templates, and the ability to personalize follow-up emails at scale.
+It has features like customer satisfaction (CSAT) surveys, email templates, and the ability to personalize follow-up emails at scale.

 Solutions like Hiver can help with this.
 They allow support teams to communicate seamlessly with customers, truly understand their pain points, and develop stronger customer relationships.